Hearst Castle in California hosts screening of 'Citizen Kane'

 Proceeds from the screening will be split between the nonprofit Friends of Hearst Castle and the San Luis Obispo International Film Festival.

-(Reporting by Jonathan Polakoff; Editing by Daniel Wallis, Steve Gorman and Sandra Maler)
+(Reporting by Jonathan Polakoff; Editing by Daniel Wallis, Steve Gorman, Sandra Maler and Kim Coghill)